Get the FREE one-click dictionary software for Windows

 - despatch [Brit], send off

-2. Carry out, fulfil
+3. Carry out, fulfil

 "dispatch one's duties";

-- discharge, complete
+- discharge, complete, despatch [Brit]

-3. Kill intentionally and with premeditation
+4. Kill intentionally and with premeditation

-"The mafia boss ordered his enemies dispatched";
+"The mafia boss dispatched his rival";

-- murder, slay [literary], hit, bump off [informal], off [N. Amer, informal], polish off [informal], remove, croak
+- murder, slay [literary], bump off [informal], off [N. Amer, informal], polish off [informal], croak [informal], despatch [Brit]

 5. Kill without delay

-"the traitor was dispatched by the conspirators"
+"the traitor was dispatched by the conspirators";

 - despatch [Brit]

-Derived forms: dispatched, dispatches, dispatching
+Derived forms: dispatching, dispatched, dispatches

 Type of: accomplish, account, act, action, carry out, carry through, celerity [archaic], departure, execute, fulfil [Brit, Cdn], fulfill [N. Amer], going, going away, kill, killing, leaving, move, news report, putting to death, quickness, rapidity, rapidness, report, send, ship, speediness, story, transport, write up